1992 Chandler–Lake Wilson tornado: Tornado summary

+Significant damage to a farmstead east of Leota after the tornado.
+Photo taken June 17, 1992.

 According to the National Oceanic and Atmospheric Administration (NOAA), "two violent twisters" caused catastrophic damage in the areas around Chandler and Lake Wilson in Murray County, Minnesota.
 Despite being officially referred to as two tornadoes, the tornadoes received a joint, single rating of F5 on the Fujita scale.
 The tornado touched down 2 mi south of Leota and moved northeast as it rapidly intensified.
 Just east of Leota, two farmsteads were completely destroyed at F5 intensity.
 At approximately 5:18 pm, the tornado, which had intensified even further, struck Chandler, where it caused extreme damage, leaving half of the town leveled.
 In Chandler, 36 people were injured, with one person dying from their injuries two months later.
 The National Weather Service referred to the tornado as a "maxi-tornado" as it struck Chandler.
 It was documented that in the towns of Chandler and Lake Wilson, the tornado caused at least $27 million (1992 USD), with another $17 million (1992 USD) in damage occurring in rural parts of Murray County.
 In total, the tornado killed one person, injured over 40 others, and caused at least $50 million (1992 USD) in damage along its 35 mi track.
 The tornado had a maximum width of .75 mi around the Chandler-Lake Wilson area.
 This was the only F5 tornado to occur in the United States in 1992.

+Significant damage to the Chandler water tower after the tornado.
+Photo taken June 17, 1992.

 In 2019, meteorologist Jen Narramore, who previously worked for The Weather Channel, found several discrepancies with the official publications and records from NOAA, with the National Climatic Data Center and Storm Prediction Center stating the tornado's path length was only 16 mi, while the local National Weather Service office states the official path length was 35 mi.
 In Narramore's assessment, it was stated the path length was most likely to be approximately 16 mi, but slightly different than what was listed by the Storm Prediction Center.